 Fourth-generation iPad Pro

-Apple announced the fourth-generation iPad Pro in mid-March with new updates to its cameras and processors.
-There are 11-inch and 12.9-inch versions with up to 1TB of internal storage and a cellular option.
+Apple announced the fourth-generation iPad Pro in March 2020 with new updates to its cameras and processors.
+The two sizes come with up to 1TB of internal storage and a cellular option.

 The latest A12Z Bionic processor is optimized for more powerful graphical applications and better AI for camera operations.
 The eight-core GPU and eight-core CPU with improved thermals mean more performance than ever, and all models have 6GB of RAM.
 Apple says the processor is faster and more powerful than most Windows laptops.

-Early benchmarks showed little improvement in processing and graphical power compared to the A12X.
-The A12Z is a rebinned version of the A12X, which means an inactive GPU core is in use now that was not before and explains the unimpressive benchmarks.
+Benchmarks showed little improvement in processing and graphical power compared to the A12X.
+The A12Z is a rebinned version of the A12X, meaning an inactive GPU core is in use now that was not before.

-The fourth-generation iPad Pro has a new dual-camera system with built-in LiDAR.
+The fourth-generation iPad Pro has a new dual-camera system with a built-in LiDAR scanner.
 A 12MP wide-angle and 10MP ultra wide-angle camera will allow for improved photography and depth capture.
-The camera system uses a similar sensor to those found in the iPhone XR series of phones, so don't expect iPhone 11 levels of quality, and no night mode.
+The camera system uses a similar sensor to those found in the iPhone XR series of phones, so don't expect iPhone 11 levels of quality and no night mode.

-There are now five independent studio-quality microphones on the device for capturing the best audio possible without the need for extra equipment.
+There are now five independent studio-quality microphones on the device to capture the best audio possible without extra equipment.
 While this might be useful for better call quality or recording a quick tune on your guitar, don't expect to launch a Podcast using just the built-in mics.

-The wireless capabilities have also improved, with WiFi 6 and improved LTE coverage with 30 bands vs 29 in previous generations.
+The wireless capabilities have also improved, with WiFi 6 and improved LTE coverage with 30 bands versus 29 in previous generations.
 The U1 chip was notably absent from this updated model.

 Third-generation iPad Pro

-Apple's third-generation pro tablet was announced during the Apple Special Event in 2018 and featured the classic 12.9-inch size and a new 11-inch model that would replace the second generation's 10.5-inch model.
+Apple announced its third-generation pro tablet announced during a 2018 Special Event.
+It included the classic 12.9-inch size and an 11-inch model that would replace the second generation's 10.5-inch model.

-Both models received a new edge-to-edge Liquid Retina display, ProMotion with 120Hz screen refresh rate, improved front and rear cameras, and the Apple A12X Bionic chip.
+Both devices received a new edge-to-edge Liquid Retina display, ProMotion with 120Hz screen refresh rate, improved front and rear cameras, and the Apple A12X Bionic chip.

-The third-generation was the first to use Face ID, and removed Touch ID just like the iPhone X. Face ID on the third-generation iPad Pro is capable of working in any orientation.
-They also boast tap-to-wake, allowing a user to wake an iPad via touching the screen rather than pressing a physical button.
+The third generation was the first to use Face ID and remove Touch ID, like modern iPhones.
+Face ID on the third-generation iPad Pro is capable of working in any orientation.
+The tablets also boast tap-to-wake, allowing a user to wake an iPad via touching the screen rather than pressing a physical button.

-The third-generation models are also the first iPads to use USB-C connectors instead of Apple's proprietary Lightning connector.
+The third-generation models were also the first iPads to use USB-C ports instead of Apple's proprietary Lightning port.

 The maximum storage capacity of the third generation doubled that of the second generation, with a maximum of 1TB of storage possible on both models.
 Interestingly, installing 1TB of memory will also gain you more RAM, maxing out at 6GB in both models.

-The 11-inch pro tablet originally released for $799 for the most basic model, with additional configurations driving the price upward to $1699.
-The 12.9-inch third-generation iPad Pro could be bought for $999 at the cheapest, with the one terabyte cellular-enabled model priced at $1899.
-Because of reductions in memory pricing across all Apple products since their 2018 launch, the 12.9-inch and 11-inch now max out at $1499 and $1699 respectively.
-Check out our Price Guide for the latest deals on Apple hardware.
+The 11-inch model originally released for $799 for the most basic model, with additional configurations driving the price upward to $1,699.
+The 12.9-inch model could be bought for $999 at the cheapest, with the one terabyte cellular-enabled model priced at $1,899.
+Because of reductions in memory pricing across all Apple products since their 2018 launch, the 12.9-inch and 11-inch now max out at $1,499 and $1,699, respectively.

 Second-generation iPad Pro

 The second-generation iPad Pro models were announced at Apple's WWDC event in 2017 and saw significant upgrades over their predecessors.
-Replacing the 9.7-inch model was the new 10.5-inch model, though the size of the 12.9-inch would remain unchanged.
+Replacing the 9.7-inch model was the new 10.5-inch model, though the 12.9-inch model's size would remain unchanged.

-Both second-generation models featured an A10X Hex-core CPU and a 12-core GPU, ProMotion display, and a True Tone display that was 50% brighter than the previous models.
+Both second-generation models used an A10X Hex-core CPU and a 12-core GPU, ProMotion display, and a True Tone display that was 50% brighter than the previous models.